Various Thoughts About My Work

 Russell Terrier, although some sources suggest

-that he was a Smooth Fox Terrier, or "part Bull
+that he was a Smooth Fox Terrier, or "part

-Terrier".
+Bull Terrier".
 He was named Nipper because he would

 "nip" the backs of visitors' legs.

-Nipper originally lived with his owner,
+Nipper originally lived with his

-Mark Henry Barraud, in the Prince's Theatre
+owner, Mark Henry Barraud, in the Prince's

-the terrier that lies beneath the building.
+commemorates the terrier that lies beneath the building.

-On 10 March 2010, a small road near to the dog's resting place
+On 10 March 2010, a small road near to the dog's

-of this resident.
+in commemoration of this resident.

 In 1898, three years after Nipper's

-death, Francis Barraud, his last owner and
+death, Francis Barraud, his last owner

-Nipper listening intently to a wind-up Edison-Bell
+of Nipper listening intently to a wind-up Edison-Bell

 cylinder phonograph.
 Thinking the Edison-Bell